Your face: flaky, dry, dehydrated, and inflamed.

 Anti-Ageing: It stabilises collagen and accelerates the healing process.

-Moisturising: Glycerine is an effective moisturising ingredient, helping to soften and lubricate the skin
+Moisturising: Glycerine is an effective moisturising ingredient, helping to soften and lubricate.

-Hydrating: Glycerine absorbs its own weight in water over a period of a few days, making it the perfect ingredient for a dry skin
+Hydrating: Glycerine absorbs its own weight in water over a period of a few days, making it the perfect ingredient for a dehydrated skin.